kubocd/kubocd-doc/docs/user-guide/140-under-the-hood.md

 ```

 !!! note
-    There will be one `HelmRelease` per module in the package.
+    One `HelmRelease` is created per module in the package.

 If the release is stuck in `WAIT_HREL`, inspect this resource: